David Peralta Player Props: Dodgers vs. Giants

 David Peralta At The Plate

-- Peralta has seven doubles, a triple, four home runs and nine walks while batting .266.
+- Peralta is hitting .270 with seven doubles, a triple, four home runs and nine walks.

+- Peralta is batting .308 with one homer during his last games and is riding a four-game hitting streak.

+- In 57.1% of his games this year (32 of 56), Peralta has picked up at least one hit, and in nine of those games (16.1%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.